-Sub-Commission on the Promotion and Protection of Human Rights Fifty - fourth session (29 July - 16 August 2002)
+Sub-Commission on the Promotion and Protection of Human Rights

+Fifty - sixth session (26 July - 13 August 2004)

-Item 3: Administration of justice
+Item 3: Administration of Justice

 It is not news to most that human suffering all around the world is the result of racism, degradation, violations of human rights and violent international conflicts.
-These are anticipated definite consequences whenever there is lack of justice.
-Justice to which we have aspired and all wise people on this earth do as well.
+These are anticipated consequences whenever there is lack of justice.

 There is no peace without justice.
-Yes, Mr. Chairman, no peace without justice.
-What happened in the Balkans, the massive destruction, humiliation and oppression taking place for over 50 years in the Occupied Palestinian Territories, the continuous and dangerous clashes in Kashmir, which may lead to the use of nuclear weapons in error or miscalculation at any time.
-It is these unjust, tyrant and oppressive realities and policies, as well as the cruel and heavy-handed ones enforced by the United States on central Asian nations like Iraq, Iran and Afghanistan that clearly prove there can be no peace without justice.
+Yes Mr. Chairman, no peace without justice as in the case of the massive destruction, humiliation and oppression taking place for over 50 years in the Occupied Palestinian Territories.
+It is these unjust, tyrant and oppressive realities and policies, as well as the cruel and heavy-handed ones enforced by the United States on central Asian nations like Iraq and Afghanistan that clearly prove there can be no peace without justice.

 Conflicts between people whether individuals, groups or states, under various circumstances, is a natural phenomenon that has existed since the beginning of creation.
-Man managed to find solutions for his challenging and often times dangerous nature by using his mind, wisdom and experience.
+Man managed to find solutions for his challenging and often time dangerous nature by using his mind, wisdom and experience.

 Ever since mankind's beginnings, arbitration started between small tribes and developed into impressive judicial systems of courts and judges in every town, city and country.
-Throughout history, human experience proves that the logic of domination and force, with the overriding sense of superiority, sooner or later could not provide peace and security even for the powerful themselves.
+Throughout history, human experience has proven that the logic of domination and force, with the sense of superiority, sooner or later could not provide peace and security even for the powerful themselves.

-Therefore, even if the question sounds naive to some, we have the right to ask, if peace and security could never be achieved by force, and if humanity has introduced judicial systems within the national borders of every State, why then has humanity failed at finding an international court to resolve conflicts and disputes between groups and states?
+Therefore, even if the question sounds naive to some, we have the right to ask, if peace and security could never be achieved by force, and if humanity has introduced judicial systems within the national borders of every State, why then has humanity failed at enforcing an international court to resolve conflicts and disputes between groups and states?
 The course of history urges us that humanity should reach and fulfill this goal someday, or else a nuclear tragedy might occur ending life on this planet.